AdobeDocs/target-learn.en/help/dev101/1-2-configure-ent-user-permissions.md

 thumbnail: 33754.jpg
 exl-id: ce159244-c541-4d7a-880d-cff7bf6f9fe9
 ---
-# Configure Enterprise User Permissions
+# Configure enterprise user permissions

-## What you will learn

 In this video, you learn how to: